0Nom4D/Fontys-Exchange-2022/README.md

 ## Disclaimer

-If you are a Fontys Student registered in Advanced Computer Science or in one the following courses:
+If you are a Fontys Student registered in Advanced Computer Science / Smart Mobile Development or in one the following courses:

 - ALG1
 - ALG2